 Children ages 3-21, who reside within the boundaries of the Burleson ISD, are referred to the Special Service Department of BISD at 817.245.1224.

 The Burleson ISD Special Services Department is now offering regularly scheduled pre-school screenings.
 These developmental screenings are for children ages 3-5 who are not currently enrolled in school.
 The following developmental areas are addressed for each child: motor, concepts, language, self-help, social development, vision, and hearing.
-If you have concerns about your pre-schooler’s development, please contact: Keshia Chaney, Special Services Coordinator, at (817)245-1224
+If you have concerns about your pre-schooler’s development, please contact: Jennifer Tuggle, Special Services Lead Diagnostician/Evaluation Coordinator, at (817)245-1227

 Updates in Special Education